wacncontent/CustomizeTool/output/articles/traffic-manager/traffic-manager-load-balancing-methods.md

 3. Traffic Manager returns CS-B's domain name to the client's DNS server, which resolves the domain name to an IP address and sends it to the client.
 4. The client initiates traffic to CS-B.

-
-## Round robin traffic routing method
-
-
 ##<a name="round-robin-traffic-routing-method"></a> Round robin traffic routing method
-

 A common traffic routing pattern is to provide a set of identical endpoints and send traffic to each in a round-robin fashion.
 The Round Robin method splits up traffic across various endpoints.
 It selects a healthy endpoint at random and will not send traffic to services that are detected as being down.
-For more information, see [Traffic Manager Monitoring](/documentation/articles/traffic-manager-monitoring).
+For more information, see [Traffic Manager Monitoring](/documentation/articles/traffic-manager-monitoring/).

 Figure 2 shows an example of the Round Robin traffic routing method for a set of endpoints.